DataJuggler/BlazorGallery/README.md

 News

 v1.1.9
-5.17.2023: I added a Terms of Service component and a user must accept thea Terms of Service or they are sent to Google.
+5.17.2023: I added a Terms of Service component and a user must accept the Terms of Service or they are sent to Google.

 5.10.2023 - New video published